tigerlily/redisse/README.md

 Events](http://www.w3.org/TR/eventsource/), publishing them from your application, and serving them to your clients.

+SSE allows to type your events and Redisse doesn't use this so you can use it for your application code, but keep in mind that any client will receive events for all the different types.
+To handle access rights, where some users can see some events, use channels instead.

 ## Rationale

 Redisse’s design comes from these requirements: